AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 ![Step 9](img/step-9.png)

 10. Check the box next to **Set hostname** and enter a hostname for the device to appear as on the network.
-It is recommended to choose a functional name such as "asl3-node50185" (using your node number) or "CALLSIGN-hotspot" (e.g. "w1aw-hotspot").
+In this example, `node63001` is used.
+Unless you have another naming convention for AllStarLink nodes, use the nodeNNNNN format.

 11. Check the box next to **Set username and password** and enter a username and password.
 It is recommended to set the